School of Mathematics Teaching

 Who is eligible to apply?

 The majority of scholarships will be available to Year 3 students on a (possibly joint) maths degree, with some funding also available to Year 2 students and Year 4 students on a five year degree.
-Priority wll be given to students that have not been awarded a scholarship previously, in the sense that a maximum of two scholarships per year is available to students who have previously been awarded School of Maths vacation scholarships.
+Priority will be given to students that have not been awarded a scholarship previously, in the sense that a maximum of two scholarships per year is available to students who have previously been awarded School of Maths vacation scholarships.
 You should be looking to do a research project in the School of Mathematics, i.e with a supervisor from the School of Mathematics.
 Please see the Frequently asked questions for further details and other possibilities.

 What is the application process?

-After the expression of interest forms have closed, the School will go through the submissions and the top students will be invited to submit an application in the second stage.
-Invited students should submit an application by March 15-th.
-The application forms can be found here.
-At this stage, the vacation scholarship organiser will facilitate contact between students and potential supervisors if required.
-Any student applying for a vacation scholarship will be expected to be on track to obtain at a 2:1 (second class upper division) honours degree as a minimum requirement.
+At this stage, the vacation scholarship coordinator will facilitate contact between students and potential supervisors if required.
+Any student applying for a vacation scholarship will be expected to be on track to obtain at least a 2:1 (second class upper division) honours degree as a minimum requirement.

 The School of Mathematics is committed to a minimum of 10 vacation scholarship research projects running every summer.
-Students should apply to the "School of Mathematics vacation scholarships", as well as at least one other source of funding, as listed here.
+Students should apply for School of Mathematics Funding, as well as at least one other source of funding.
+Details of all sources of funding, including the School of Mathematics Vacation Funding, can be found in the following link.

-Key dates 2023:
+Key dates 2024

-• April-May: Outcomes announced
+• May: Outcomes announced

 • June-August: Research projects take place

-• Friday Week -2 (September 1st 2023): Report submission deadline
+• Friday 30th August (Week -2): Report submission deadline

 Who to ask about vacation scholarships?